 Acceptable Solution E3/AS1 lists suitable linings and finishes for wet areas as:

-- waterproof sheet material such as vinyl
+- integrally waterproof sheet material (such as PVC) with sealed joints

 An impervious finish can be a minimum of three coats of semi-gloss or full-gloss paint (oiled finishes are not recommended in wet areas).
 Timber should also be sealed or primed on the edges and back face before installation

 Timber is dimensionally unstable and susceptible to moisture.
 Movement of the timber may crack an applied finish, allowing moisture ingress that can lead to swelling, staining and premature coating deterioration.
 If untreated, timber is also more susceptible to borer attack.